gvalvano/telegram-notification/README.md

 ## **Set-up:**

- 1. Search the "BotFather" on Telegram.
+ 1. Open Telegram and search "BotFather" in the search bar.
 This is the official bot that allows you to create other bots.
  2. Create new bot: `/newbot`
  3. Choose a name for your bot: `ScriptNotifier`
  4. Choose a username for your bot that must end with "_bot": `script_notifier_bot`
- 5. Once the bot is created, you will have a long string that is the TOKEN ID
+ 5. Once the bot is created, you will have a long string: this is the TOKEN ID
- 6. The bot will send you messages on a specific chat, that you need to create.
-Go to Telegram search bar, on your smartphone, and search your bot.
+ 6. The bot will send you messages on a specific chat that you need to create.
+Go to Telegram search bar, on your smartphone, and search your bot (e.g. ScriptNotifier).
 Then, start the bot: `/start`

 **..and you're ready to go!**